Browse by Medical Category

 The Department of Psychiatry is committed to providing the highest quality in care to patients of all ages in a compassionate, safe and patient-focused manner.

-Located within the Massachusetts General Hospital Emergency Department, the Acute Psychiatry Service addresses acute psychiatric, neuropsychiatric and substance-use emergencies in children and adults.
+Located within the Mass General Emergency Department, the Acute Psychiatry Service addresses acute psychiatric, neuropsychiatric and substance-use emergencies in children and adults.

 ARMS provides rapid access to information and support combined with outreach and care management for youth ages 14 - 26 and their families suffering from substance-related problems.